trsvax/tapestry-datepicker/README.md

     	configuration.add(DatePickerConstants.JQUERY_CSS,"classpath:/META-INF/assets/datefield/jquery-ui-1.10.3.custom.css");
     }

-If you've already included jQueryUI or have css you can set the values to DatePickerConstans.NULL.
+If you've already included jQueryUI or have css you can set the values to DatePickerConstants.NULL.

 The datepicker now includes support for browsers that support html5 type="date".
 If it seems the browser has native support it is used instead of the javascript datepicker.
 Currently this feature is experimental and may change.